 Do not take a hydromorphone rectal suppository by mouth.
 It is for use only in your rectum.

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

 Wash your hands before and after inserting the rectal suppository.

-Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Do not stop using this medicine suddenly after long-term use, or you could have serious withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?

 Since hydromorphone is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.